Oregon Health Plan Members

 - Using another person’s ID to get benefits.

 You can report fraud, waste or abuse if you think you've seen it.
 You don't have to give your name, and you're protected by law.
-OHSU Health IDS tells the authorities about any fraud they find.
+OHSU Health Services tells the authorities about any fraud they find.

 Here is how you can report: